-In 2009 we started working on limited edition T-shirt collaborations with bands and visual artists we were into.
-The idea was to release small runs of exclusive T-shirts, offer them direct to customers, and share any profits we might make (evenly) with the musicians and and artists featured.
-This seems to have been a good idea and we’re beyond excited to be working with so many amazing artists on these artsy artsy tees.
-Party On!
+In 2009 Cardello (who had become the sole operator at this point) started working on limited edition T-shirt collaborations with bands and visual artists.
+The idea was to release small runs of exclusive T-shirts, offer them direct to customers, and share any profits we might make (evenly) with the musicians and artists featured.
+This seems to have been a good idea.
+By 2018 Bifocal had morphed primarily into a collective of visual artists and bands working together on T-shirts.